awsdocs/amazon-ec2-user-guide/doc_source/concepts.md

 Amazon EC2 provides the following purchasing options for instances:

 **On\-Demand Instances**
-Pay for the instances that you use by the second, with no long\-term commitments or upfront payments\.
+Pay for the instances that you use by the second, with a minimum of 60 seconds, with no long\-term commitments or upfront payments\.

 **Savings Plans**
 You can reduce your Amazon EC2 costs by making a commitment to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years\.